jwilsh/Bellabeat_Case_Study/README.md

 ```

-### Then I will delete unused columns and round colums to 2 decimal places
+### Then I will delete unused columns and round columns to 2 decimal places
 ```
 ALTER TABLE dailyactivity_merged DROP COLUMN LoggedActivitiesDistance;